alcohol abuse art

 In Addiction, Treatment by Tree House RecoveryLeave a Comment

 If you ask someone who is intoxicated, or is about to get intoxicated, about their level of intoxication, you are unlikely to receive a specific decimal point number indicating their BAC.
 BAC stands for Blood Alcohol Content level and represents the amount of alcohol in the blood.
 Binge drinking, for example, is defined as any kind of drinking which raises the BAC to 0.08 percent in a short period of time.
-Each range of BAC level is distinct level of intoxication with certain signs and symptoms.
+Each range of BAC level is a distinct level of intoxication with certain signs and symptoms.
 Understanding the differences between BAC levels can help you determine how drunk someone is and if their life is in any kind of danger.
+TL;DR: BAC measures the alcohol in your system, but effects begin long before the legal limit.
+Understanding these levels is critical to recognizing real risk.

 0.02-0.03: